syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Legend.md

 ---

 layout: post
-title: Legend in UWP Sunburst Chart control | Syncfusion
+title: Legend in UWP Sunburst Chart | Syncfusion®
-description: Learn here all about Legend support in Syncfusion UWP Sunburst Chart (SfSunburstChart) control and more.
+description: Legend in the UWP Sunburst Chart identifies segments and categories, helping users understand and interpret hierarchical data clearly.
 platform: uwp
 control: SfSunburstChart
 documentation: ug

 ---

-# Legend in UWP Sunburst Chart (SfSunburstChart)
+# Legend in UWP Sunburst Chart

 The Legend is used to represent the first level of categories in sunburst chart.